facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

                                   a trace of OmegaConf containers
                    _partial_: If True, return functools.partial wrapped method or object False by default.
 Configure per target.
+                   _resolve_: If to resolve the OmegaConf configuration (bool) True by default.
     :param args: Optional positional parameters pass-through
     :param kwargs: Optional named parameters to override parameters in the config object.
 Parameters not present